Quantification of dual-state 5-ALA-induced PpIX fluorescence: Methodology and validation in tissue-mimicking phantoms: Materials Methods

 These corrected spectra were then used as input to the unmixing as detailed before.
 Conversely, our abundance correction method leveraged the availability of exact component spectra post-unmixing to calculate a correction factor specific to each fluorophore, in particular each form of PpIX.
 The corrected abundances $W'_{i}$ were obtained by adapting the dual-band normalization method, as expressed in \eqref{eq:AbundanceCorrection}. $\bar{R}_{em,i}$ was thus calculated as weighted average reflectance for the corresponding endmember spectrum $H_i(\lambda)$, matching the spectral shape of fluorescence emission and corresponding diffuse reflectance spectrum:

 In our work, the calibration of $\alpha$ was performed similarly to the original method~\citep{Valdes2012ASurgery}.
 The data were processed with values of $\alpha$ ranging from -2 to 2.
 After quantification, the optimal value for $\alpha$ was determined by assessing goodness-of-fit versus ground-truth PpIX concentration.
+An overall processing workflow is shown in \figref{fig:Conceptual_workflow_figure}.